KolmogorovLab/Wakhan/README.md

 python wakhan.py cna --threads 16 --reference  ${REF_FASTA}  --target-bam ${BAM_T}  --tumor-phased-vcf ${VCF}  --genome-name ${SAMPLE_T} \
     --breakpoints severus_out/severus_somatic.vcf --use-sv-haplotypes
 ```

+## Key required/recommended parameters

+* `--reference` Reference file path

+* `--target-bam` path to target bam files (must be indexed)

+* `--out-dir-plots` path to output coverage plots

+* `--genome-name` genome cellline/sample name to be displayed on plots

+* `--normal-phased-vcf` normal phased VCF file (tumor/normal pair mode) to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use phased `--tumor-phased-vcf` instead)

+* `--tumor-phased-vcf` phased VCF is required in tumor-only mode

+* `--breakpoints` (Highly recommended) Somatic SV calls in vcf format

+* `--threads` number of threads to use

+## Useful optional parameters

+* `--contigs` List of contigs (chromosomes, default: chr1-22,chrX) to be included in the plots [e.g., chr1-22,chrX,chrY], Note: Please use 1-22,X [e.g., 1-22,X,Y] in case REF, BAM, and VCFs entries don't contain `chr` name/notion, same should be observed in `--centromere` and `--cancer-genes` params in case no `chr` in names, use `*_nochr.bed` instead available in `src/annotations` or customized.

+* `--use-sv-haplotypes` To use phased Severus SV/breakpoints [default: disabled]

+* `--cpd-internal-segments` For change point detection algo on internal segments after breakpoint/cpd algo for more precise segmentation.

+* `--cut-threshold` Maximum cut threshold for coverage (readdepth) plots [default: 100]

+* `--centromere` Path to centromere annotations BED file [default: annotations/grch38.cen_coord.curated.bed]

+* `--cancer-genes` Path to Cancer Genes in TSV format to display in CNA plots [default: annotations/CancerGenes.tsv]

+* `--pdf-enable` Enabling PDF output for plots

 ## 3. Unphased mode
 Wakhan can also be used in case phasing is not good in input tumor or analysis is being performed without considering phasing: